 How Does This Affect Philadelphia Employers?

-Covered employees must be offered one of the following commuter benefits:
+Covered employees must be offered one or both of the following commuter benefits:

-- An election of a pre-tax payroll deduction for Mass Transit Expenses or Qualified Bicycle Expenses, as allowed under the Internal Revenue Code §132(f)(1)(D), and (f)(5)(F); or
+- An election of a pre-tax payroll deduction for Mass Transit Expenses or Qualified Bicycle Expenses, as allowed under the Internal Revenue Code §132(f)(1)(D), and (f)(5)(F)

-- An employer-paid benefit where the covered employer supplies a Fare Instrument for a covered employee under Internal Revenue Code §132(f)(2); or
+- An employer-paid benefit where the covered employer supplies a Fare Instrument for a covered employee under Internal Revenue Code §132(f)(2)

 ARE THERE PENALTIES FOR NON-COMPLIANCE?